arthurgaudron/arthurgaudron.github.io/index.md

 <a href="https://cloud.mines-paristech.fr/index.php/s/aUa0t1EsSwVJ5Ss">=> Slides</a>
 <a href="https://mybinder.org/v2/gh/arthurgaudron/workshop_city_logistics/master">=> Binder</a>--->

+View my Curriculum Vitae on a [web page :computer:](https://arthurgaudron.github.io/cv/cv.html) or in a [pdf :page_with_curl:](https://arthurgaudron.github.io/cv/cv.pdf)

 # Research activities

 My research is focused on the modelling and the simulation of complex systems.
 I am developping tools along a methodology with one goal in mind: take together the decision.